xCounsel/adminpays/about/README.md

 ## Why we to be chosen for help

 ## Why adminpays?

 That's easy.
 As we discovered, there are a plenty of domain disputes, where the domain administrators (instead of the domain owners or with them) were found liable.
 So, if a court decides a domain admin is liable, awards a compensation (or to pay the damages), this domain admin should pay the money to the plaintiff.
 Is the admin liable?
 He pays.
 Admin pays.

 ## Be in touch

-To contact us, just write us [here](https://adminpays.com/contact).
+To contact us, just write [here](https://adminpays.com/contact).
+We'll answer as soon as possible!